YolysPP/NEATClasification/README.md

    `python balanced_features_extraction.py`

+3. Make sure the `neat_config.txt` configuration file is placed in the same directory as the Python scripts before running the training.

-3. Run the NEAT training and evaluation script:
+4. Run the NEAT training and evaluation script:

    `python Neat_With_PCA.py`

-4. (Optional) Analyze class distribution in the generated datasets:
+5. (Optional) Analyze class distribution in the generated datasets:

    `python distribution.py`